-Are you dealing with delinquent property taxes in San Antonio?
+Are you dealing with delinquent property taxes in South Texas area?
 If so, you might be nervous about losing your home or coming up with the cash to pay your debt.
 The good news is that you have solutions available to you!
 Learn more about how to handle your difficult property tax problems in our latest post!

 Dealing With delinquent taxes can be a nightmare.
 The costs can snowball quickly.
 What starts as one small debt, can quickly rack up fees, penalties, and even interest.
 Getting behind on your property taxes will have major impacts.
 After all, it is these taxes that pay for the infrastructure for your city and beyond.
 Not paying them will have severe penalties.
 In some cases, you can even lose your house to foreclosure!

 When your taxes go unpaid for too long, the county will issue a lien against your property until the funds are repaired.
 Eventually, the city will auction off the lien and you will be forced to pay the taxes or worry about the lien holder foreclosing on you.
 Of course, it takes a while to get to this point, but losing your house is a real threat of delinquent property taxes.
 It is important that you take the necessary step in order to keep from losing your house.

 What You Can Do

 You have a few options when you are dealing with delinquent property taxes.
 The first and most obvious choice would be to pay them back.
 However, this is easier said than done when you have struggled to pay them in the first place.
 You can choose to get a loan to pay off the taxes, but then you are merely replacing one debt with another.
 However, it can help if you are on the brink of losing your home.
 If you borrow from one of the companies that loan to delinquent taxpayers, you will save your home from the auction.
 Sometimes the tax department will work with you and let you make payments on time.
 Even if you can only make payments toward your debt, the county is likely to work with you before selling your debt to the highest bidder.